-Use your work lunch hour to meet an acquaintance and not so close friend.
+Use your work lunch hour to meet an acquaintance and not-so-close friend.
 You can grab a bite or go for a walk and talk, but there is also a convenient end to it, time to go back to work.
-It is lunch hour well spent.
+It is a lunch hour well spent.

 Pick up the phone today and get communicating.
 Or send a text message if you must.